 Classical and Rock n Roll violinist with Bluegrass roots

 I have been playing violin and viola for over 40 years.
-I am a member of the Northern Tier Symphony Orchestra and also play every week in Church.
-I also have played with Rock Bands and folk groups and learned to play the blues with local music artist.
+I am a member of the Northern Tier Symphony Orchestra and also play often in Church.
+My experience extends to Rock Bands and folk groups and the blues with local music artist.
 Bluegrass is a favorite way to spend a Sunday afternoon playing with the Airport Pickers.
-I also play 5 string electric viola/violin.
-I have extensive teaching experience (almost 30 years).
-I love teaching because I love to see my students succ...
+I often get asked to play weddings, parties, and sometimes funerals.
+My instruments include a 5-string YEV electric viola/violin, an acoustic viola and violin.
+I have exte...
 Read more

 How a Violin Tutor Can Help:

 Learning to play the violin, like learning to play the piano, offers many benefits, far beyond the fact that is simply a beautiful instrument.
 You will improve your thinking and cognitive skills, reduce stress, improve your memory, enhance your posture and give you that extra edge when it comes to college applications.
 Whether you intend on taking exams when playing the violin or simply learning for your own personal benefit, there are few things you will need to know.